Do you have trouble forgiving certain situations, circumstances and actions that have happened in the past?

 You think you’re looking at your present moment situation through the eyes of presence, but all interpretation is built based on past experience, which means you’re looking at a neutral reality, or the feeling awareness that I am here, AS a situation.

-Because in this moment, the true conscious awareness of this moment, there lies no such thing as a situation or a circumstance.
+Because, in this moment, in the true conscious awareness of this moment, there lies no such thing as a situation or a circumstance.

-So to think that you can think about your past and let it go, is why you continue to be stuck there, when in the absolute reality, you are right here.
+So, thinking that you can think about your past and let it go is why you continue to be stuck there, when in the absolute reality, you are right here.

-So your past had an INFINITE amount of factors that played a role in what happened to you, for you to every truly be able to understand it.
+So, your past had an INFINITE number of factors which played a role in what happened to you, for you to ever truly be able to understand it.

 And the mind created past, or the mind is far too complex for just your mind to truly be able to understand.